Sopel97/chess_pos_db/docs/persistence/beta.md

 The partition can contain many files.

-Even though this format uses more space for a single position than the alpha format it starts using less when the number of positions hits ~1 billion.
+It's currently practically limited to 4 billion games by the header storage scheme, but it may change in the future.

+This format is more efficient the more duplicated positions there are.
 Empirical data shows usage of an average o 17.5 bytes per position when there is ~6 billion positions.